 The smaller and more simplistic device uses two cameras to record a stereoscopic image.
 This design incorporates the more traditional approach to stereo photography and differs from the above device due to its lack of mirrors and build complexity.
 The device is cheaper and simpler to build but more expensive in its total cost due to its use of dual cameras.
 In addition, because two separate sources (cameras) are used, as opposed to one with the larger device, more editing time is needed to prepare the images for playback on a portable device.
 In real-world testing, 3d images from this device are excellent.

 Both devices produce stereoscopic images that can be played back on a portable device.
 Although they produce the images with a varying degree of accuracy and affordability, the devices are useless without a popular playback device.
 I believe that with technological advancements, and the popularity of 3D in the future, recording of digital stereo images will become easier to produce and playback.

-The intent is to create a cheap (read 10 cent) version of this viewer similar to the way traditional 3D glasses are made today.
+The intent is to create a cheap (read 10 cents) version of this viewer similar to the way traditional 3D glasses are made today.

 A device with network connectivity has a big advantage over one that uses a physical format (i.e. DVD, Flash media, Hard Disks) because of the amount of video that can be made available to the user.
 Distribution outlets will grow as all information devices are networked.

 Other uses for these designs: To encourage popularity of these devices one could distribute designs under a creative commons license.
 This method could spur the “DIY” community to embrace and improve on the technology.
 Both design concepts (camera and playback) could be improved upon and applied to current and new digital technology.
 I also believe because of the ease of networked distribution, users would create groups or “pools” of videos for their community, and the world, to enjoy and experiment with.